-During the financial year redundancy payments totalling £13,560 were distributed, this was in the main due a contraction in the services we could offer due to the pandemic and some positions becoming obsolete.
-There is no plan to continue with any further redundancies and we as an employer endeavour to retain all our staff members but in the current economic climate nothing can be ruled out.
+During the financial year redundancy payments totalling £Nil were distributed.
+There is no plan for any redundancies and we as an employer endeavour to retain all our staff members but in the current economic climate nothing can be ruled out.